|

 Did you like this article?
 If so, please help by sharing it!

-There are {at least} 10 home ec skills kids need to know to be prepared for life on their own.
-Of course, this isn’t a comprehensive list of everything they’ll need to know in the future, but these are the basics.
+While there are many skills your kids need to know to be prepared for life on their own, these 10 home ec skills kids need to know are a great place to start.
 Make sure you’re teaching your teens and tweens these practical life skills so they’re ready to manage their homes when they leave the nest.

 10 Home Ec Skills Your Kids Need to Know